Wednesday, July 8, 2009

 Saturday, January 24, 2009

 We made it safely back from our holiday trip.
 It was very nice weather there and Moberly showed a lot of improvement while we were there.
 Also contributing to the improvements is I'm sure the support and love from all of his many friends and family members.
 We had an awesome turnout at the get-togethers with friends, family and classmates.
 Someone gave him an electric wheelchair while we were back home and Moberly was definitely excited about tricking it out.
 That all got shot down when we got home with it and found that the airlines had broken it while enroute home.
 We are in the process of trying to get it fixed so Moberly can use it.
 We came back home to zero temperatures and Moberly quickly regressed back to his state before we went.
 He is definitely still showing improvements just not as much at a time.
 He is still attending his therapies and is improving with them also.
 He is able to walk a little more on his own without the wheelchair, but still needs it to go anything over a short walk.
-OWCP has now decided that he was not injured at work with poison or any other sort of agent, but that he contracted the flu.
 So we are still not getting support from them other than a few of his medications.
 About two weeks ago he blacked out again while he was standing in the living room and fell face forward on the floor.
 Adding to his already painful injuries, he broke his nose and a few ribs.
 He has been being able to get a little more sleep at night with the help of his medication.
 That has helped him not be so tired and draggy throughout the day.
 Overall he is showing small improvements weekly.

 Wednesday, December 17, 2008